WisconsinRobotics/WRover_Software_23-24/src/wr_control_drive_ds/README.md

 ## Camera Mast Control

 This listens to logical rotation speeds for the camera mast and outputs hardware speeds for the camera mast.
-This still does the Roboclaw conversion.

 ## Roboclaw Conversion